Stickler syndrome (STL)

 • The main symptoms include numerous eye and vision problems.
 These include myopia, retinal detachment, cataracts, astigmatism, crossed eyes, and glaucoma.

-• Recurrent and frequent ear infections are also a symptom and can lead to inner hearing loss.
+• Recurrent and frequent ear infections are also symptoms and can lead to inner hearing loss.

-• Other health conditions mainly affect the joints- including joint pain, loose joints, osteoarthritis and the development of arthritis at a very young age, scoliosis and hip degeneration.
+• Other health conditions mainly affect the joints- including joint pain, loose joints, osteoarthritis the development of arthritis at a very young age, scoliosis, and hip degeneration.

 Possible clinical traits/features: